xarunoba/vitreous/README.md

 ### Clone to Local

-If you prefer to do it manually with the a blank Git History:
+If you prefer to do it manually:

 ```
 pnpm dlx giget@latest gh:xarunoba/vitreous my-project